The improved Sharesight interface. New body. Same engine.

 Sharesight will now work more effectively on mobiles (browsers), although depending on the size of your screen, it won’t be 100% optimised.
 We’ve heard your feedback about developing a mobile app, so we will.
 We’ve gathered some excellent feedback already on what you’d expect in a Sharesight app versus going to Sharesight on your mobile browser.

 On the Portfolio Overview page and the individual holding pages, you’ll notice larger, more usable charts.
 Again, the focus is on displaying more data, whilst making it simpler to comprehend.
 If you find the charts too large, you can elect to hide them on the Overview page.
 If you’re thinking, “why the hell are they taking up so much space with those charts,” there’s a reason: benchmarking.
 One of the most common feature requests we receive is to add benchmarking.
 We’ll soon have a project underway to allow for basic index benchmarking, but we plan on exploring contribution analysis (i.e. which holdings contributed/detracted what amount from my portfolio), and benchmarking/modelling against your other portfolios.

 In the past, in order to edit a trade or dividend, Sharesight loaded an entirely new page, where you did your work, and then reloaded again to take you back to where you were.
 That was a waste of your time.
 So, we’ve built overlays to allow you to quickly edit trades and dividends.

 Don’t call me a popup.
 I’m an overlay.

 You’ll find many more design improvements throughout the app, especially in the menu tabs and account settings pages.
 A couple of our favourites are the top level portfolio value and return data on the Portfolio Overview page and the lightning bolt icons for automatically populated dividends and corporate actions.

 We’re already gathering feedback on our new UI, and listening for more.
-Get in touch via blog, email, or social media!
+Get in touch via our community forum or social media channels!